Updated for 2021!

 Some of the larger lawsuits included famous brands such as Nike, Beyonce, Burger King, Winn Dixie, Target, and Blue Apron.
 The large settlements paid have only encouraged law firms to move into this area of practice.

 Apps are not immune to this issue either.
-Last year the DOJ ruled in a case against Domino’s Pizza that apps must also be compliant.
+In 2019 the DOJ ruled in a case against Domino’s Pizza that apps must also be compliant.
 20% of all federal lawsuits now apply to apps.

 Won’t an Accessibility widget protect me?